reply-fr/sustainable-personal-accounts/README.md

 # Sustainable Personal Accounts

 With this project we promote the idea that each AWS practitioner should have direct access to some AWS account, so as to practice almost freely on the platform and to accelerate innovation of their company.
 At the same time, in corporate environment there is a need for enforcing policies, for managing costs and for fostering software automation.
-For this reason, with Sustainable Personal Accounts (SPA), AWS accounts are purged at regular intervals, and recycled.
+For this reason, with Sustainable Personal Accounts (SPA), we introduce maintenance windows on AWS accounts and alerts.
+Central teams can customise code ran on each maintenance window, for example to set billing alerts, to deploy SIEM agents, and to purge cloud resources.

 Note that alternate projects are available if SPA does not suit your specific needs:
 - [Disposable Cloud Environment (DCE)](https://dce.readthedocs.io/en/latest/index.html)